 Your educational experience at UAF will be one of the great adventures of your life.
-The UAF Department of Residence Life can be a vital part of that adventure through programs designed to offer you a comfortable, energetic environment in which to live and learn.
-The community will foster close friendships and academic achievement, help you develop individual leadership ability and will provide opportunities for personal growth.
+The Department of Residence Life can be a vital part of that adventure through programs designed to offer you a comfortable, energetic environment in which to live and learn.
+The community fosters close friendships and academic achievement, helps you develop individual leadership ability and provides opportunities for personal growth.

-UAF's residence halls are some of the best in the state, and they are the only residence halls in the nation that boast a view of the Alaska Range and Denali (Mount McKinley), the highest peak in North America.
+UAF's residence halls are some of the best in the state, and they are the only residence halls in the nation that boast a view of the Alaska Range and Mount McKinley, the highest peak in North America.

 Residence Life offers living environments to meet every need.
-Options include coed buildings by floor, coed buildings by suites, small community atmospheres for rural Alaskans, apartment-style options, single rooms, alcohol-free environments and first-year experience halls.
-All single student residential units are pet and smoke free.
+Options include coed buildings by floor, small community atmospheres for rural Alaskans, apartment-style options, single rooms, alcohol-free environments and first-year experience halls.
+All single-student residential units are pet and smoke free.

 Residence hall students have the conveniences of home within walking distance to class.
 Benefits include:

 - more than 400 programs offered each year

 All students are eligible for campus housing, but students are not guaranteed housing until approved by the Department of Residence Life.
 To better manage occupancy, Residence Life requires that students be registered for a minimum of 6 in-class credit hours (online or distance education classes do not apply) to live in campus housing.

 Applications are available through admissions upon admittance to UAF, through Residence Life upon request or online at www.uaf.edu/reslife/.
 Applicants must send $355 ($315 deposit, $40 nonrefundable application fee) with the signed housing application.
 Upon acceptance, Residence Life will send a written confirmation and receipt to the student.